Britain could allow women in army close combat role from 2016

 That research would focus on exploring the physiological demands of close combat roles and its impact on women's health.

-"I hope that, following further work on our training regimes and equipment, we can open up combat roles to women in 2016," Defence Secretary Michael Fallon said in a statement.
+"I hope that, following further work on our training regimes and equipment, we can open up combat roles to women in 2016," Defense Secretary Michael Fallon said in a statement.

 (Reporting by Sarah Young; Editing by Crispian Balmer)